resthub/resthub.github.io/_posts/2014-02-18-resthub-spring-2.1.5.md

 published: true
 ---

-RESThub Spring stack 2.1.5 released with ultimate dependencies updates, bug fixes and some new features before moving to resthub-spring-stack 2.2.x including spring 4 support.
+RESThub Spring stack 2.1.5 released with last dependency updates, bug fixes and some new features before moving to resthub-spring-stack 2.2.x including spring 4 support.

 ## New features